CalConnect/DEVGUIDE/_pages/iMIP/iMIPBest-Practices.md

-If you're writing a client which is talking CalDAV to a server there isn't much to think about other than being aware that if there is a SCHEDULE-AGENT attribute on your ATTENDEE and it's not "SERVER" then the server won't send out iMIP messages on your behalf.
+If you're writing a client which is talking CalDAV to a server there isn't much to think about other than being aware that if there is a SCHEDULE-AGENT attribute on your ATTENDEE, and it's not "SERVER" then the server won't send out iMIP messages on your behalf.

 You also need to read enough of RFC6638 to know how you are legally allowed